catmando/LocoRuby/README.md

 In many cases you will be using LocoRuby to simply provide the local "drivers" for a specific webpage.
 In this case you can provide the url of the webpage via the -o (--open) option.
 I.e. `LocoRuby -o"www.mysite.com/some_local_app_page"`.

+When LocoRuby starts the webpage you specify will be opened, so you now effectively have a PC app, whose code resides on your server.

 ##System Tray Icon##

 When LocoRuby.exe is running it displays a ruby symbol in the windows system tray.
 You can update the